-What is alopecia areata?
+What is Alopecia Areata?

 Alopecia areata is an autoimmune disease that affects the hair and, in some cases, the nails.
-In this condition, the immune system mistakenly attacks the hair follicles, resulting in hair loss in specific areas of the body, usually the scalp, but also eyebrows, eyelashes, beard, and other parts of the body.
+In this condition, the immune system mistakenly attacks hair follicles, resulting in hair loss in specific areas of the body, usually the scalp, but also eyebrows, eyelashes, beards, and other parts of the body.

 Causes of Alopecia Areata